DNXBAN001/Lumko-HS/README.md

     - Also ask for a feedback from the client if there's anything else they would like to add or done diffently

 ## 9. Sign In Page - 19 Aug 2024 (23h11)
-    - Consider converting input values to all lowerCase
+    - Consider converting input email to all lowerCase

 ## 10. Signup Page - 12 Aug 2024 (02h53)
     - Consider converting email to lowerCase when registering, save the lowercase version